-gs\access\key\id and gs\secret\access\key can be generated by navigating to your Google Cloud Storage console and clicking on Settings.
-On the Settings page, navigate to the Interoperability tab and click Enable interoperability access.
-On this page you can now click Create a new key to generate an access key and a matching secret.
+gs\access\key\id and gs\secret\access\key can be generated by navigating to your Google Cloud Storage console and clicking on APIs & services/Credentials.
+On this page you can now click Create credentials/OAuth client ID to generate an access key and a matching secret.
+Use the Other application type.
 Insert these into their respective places in the .boto file and you will be able to use a Google job store when invoking a Toil script, as in the following example: